 Value is simply a ratio of product performance and price — the higher the performance and the lower the cost, the greater the value.
 Our research shows that the Secura is overpriced when compared to its peers.
 As such, we do not find this product to be a very good value.

 With all the kettles on the market, one can do a lot better than the Secura SWK-1701DB.
 This machine is expensive for the few conveniences it offers the user.
-Moreover, it is slow to boil and difficult to pour.
+Moreover, it isn't exceptionally fast to boil and it's difficult to pour.

 — Nick Miley, Michelle Powell and Austin Palmer